davidjohnbaker1/davidjohnbaker/content/project/music-industry.md

 +++

 In addition to academic work, I'm also often involved as working as a consultant for various music industry projects.
-One of the great things about working in [#musicscience](https://twitter.com/search?q=%23musicscience) is that there is a bit more opportunity to do consultancy work where theory can meet practice.
+They are typically a mix of music + data science, sometimes with a bit of psychology thrown in.
 If you'd like to hire me for anything from trying to find insight from your dirty data, to making data products, to scientific consultancy, please don't hesitate to [get in touch](mailto:davidjohnbaker1@gmail.com)!!

 Here are some examples of projects that I have been involved with in the past.

 ## Projects

-### Soundscape
+### brainwaves

-This summer I am currently involved on a project with [Soundscape Agency](https://soundscapeagency.com/) acting as their scientific consultant to help develop music in collaboration with various artists from the [Erased Tapes](https://www.erasedtapes.com/) record label.
+This last year I was involved on a project with [Soundscape Agency](https://soundscapeagency.com/) acting as their scientific consultant to help develop music in collaboration with various artists from the [Erased Tapes](https://www.erasedtapes.com/) record label, [Citizen M](https://www.citizenm.com/) hotels, and [Bose](https://www.bose.co.uk/en_gb/products/headphones/wireless_headphones.html) Headphones.
-More information to come soon!
+The project launched in Spring of 2019 and has received a bit of news coverage.
+To learn more about the project, check out this interview I did in [Forbes](https://www.forbes.com/sites/michellegross/2019/08/22/this-is-the-most-relaxing-music-to-travel-to-according-to-science/?fbclid=IwAR2N_Qdrh7_zpKVcchT8g8kLgr9Nki3geI0HF4wl2diZIMcPVLTrFdGsg9c#57d3a463508d).

 ### Soundout